 Salesforce is a San Francisco, California-based cloud-based software company.
 It offers sales, customer service, marketing automation, analytics, and application development CRM software and applications.

 Salesforce is a well-known cloud-based CRM (Customer Relationship Management) platform.
 It has over 800 apps to help with things like generating new leads, acquiring new leads, increasing sales, and closing deals.
 Its purpose is to keep track of the company’s data of customers and sales.
-It also has options for customizing its data structures and graphical user interface to meet a company’s specific requirements.
 It has recently begun to connect the CRM platform to the IoT (Internet of Things).

 Salesforce services enable businesses to better connect with partners, customers, and potential customers by utilizing cloud technology.
 Companies can use Salesforce CRM to track customer activity, market to customers, and perform a variety of other tasks.